-The Bureau of Ocean Energy Management (BOEM) assists the Secretary of the U.S. Department of the Interior (DOI) in carrying out the mandates of the Outer Continental Shelf (OCS) Lands Act (OCSLA).
-OCSLA calls for expedited exploration and development (E&D) of the OCS to, among other goals, "reduce dependence on foreign sources and maintain a favorable balance of payments in world trade."
-OCSLA also requires that BOEM prepare forward-looking five-year schedules of proposed OCS lease sales that define as specifically as possible the size, timing, and location of the OCS territory(ies) to be offered for lease.
+The Bureau of Ocean Energy Management (BOEM) assists the Secretary of the U.S. Department of the Interior (DOI) in carrying out the mandates of the Outer Continental Shelf (OCS) Lands Act.
+The OCS Lands Act calls for expedited exploration and development (E&D) of the OCS to, among other goals, "reduce dependence on foreign sources and maintain a favorable balance of payments in world trade."
+The OCS Lands Act also requires that BOEM prepare forward-looking five-year schedules of proposed OCS lease sales that define as specifically as possible the size, timing, and location of the OCS territory(ies) to be offered for lease.
 As part of the development of these National OCS Oil and Gas Leasing Programs (National OCS Programs), BOEM completes an analysis of the anticipated environmental and social costs attributable to the exploration, development, production, and transport of oil and natural gas, net of the environmental and social costs attributable to the No Action Alternative (NAA) (i.e., the costs associated with energy production from sources that would substitute for OCS production in the absence of the Program) and net of any benefits (measured as "negative costs") attributable to OCS oil- and natural gas-related activities.

-To estimate the anticipated environmental and social costs attributable to oil and natural gas E&D activities on the OCS, as specified in an E&D scenario, BOEM utilizes the Offshore Environmental Cost Model (OECM), a revised Microsoft (MS) Access-based model that has been updated in conjunction with development of the 2020-2025 Program.
+To estimate the anticipated environmental and social costs attributable to oil and natural gas E&D activities on the OCS, as specified in an E&D scenario, BOEM utilizes the Offshore Environmental Cost Model (OECM), a revised Microsoft (MS) Access-based model that has been updated in conjunction with development of the 2024-2029 National OCS Program (referred to hereafter as the 2024-2029 Program).
 This guide presents the model's cost calculation methodologies and descriptions of each calculation driver, including the sources of underlying data and any necessary assumptions.